OleHolmNielsen/Niflheim_system/docs/Slurm_accounting.rst

 Jump to our top-level Slurm page: :ref:`SLURM`

-The following configuration is relevant for the Head/Master node only.
+The following configuration is relevant for the Slurm_ Head node only.

 .. _Slurm_Quick_Start: https://slurm.schedmd.com/quickstart_admin.html
 .. _Slurm: https://www.schedmd.com/